josephg/census-couch/README.md

 This is a simple little couchapp to let people view census data in a standardish format.
+Its not finished.

+The site is live here: http://sharejs.org:5984/census-mini/_design/app/index.html#/region/0

 It was done over a couple hackfests, so the code is a bit nasty.

-Visit #/region/REGIONID to see graphs for a given region.
+Visit `#/region/REGIONID` to see graphs for a given region.

 Deploy with: